For UW Tacoma BA in Healthcare Leadership students: Essential Behaviors for Admission, Continuation, and Graduation

 - Problematic behavior results in Warning letter and a Performance Improvement Plan.
 If a pattern of problematic behavior or a single, very serious lapse in the essential behaviors becomes evident, the steps below should be followed so that the student is apprised of a Warning letter indicating that the student's continuation in the program is in jeopardy.

 - Composing the Performance Improvement Plan.
-The student's faculty advisor in consultation with an official of the academic program will prepare an individual student Performance Improvement Plan that must accompany the Warning letter identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.
+The student's faculty or faculty advisor in consultation with an official of the academic program will prepare an individual student Performance Improvement Plan that must accompany the Warning letter identifying what needs to be demonstrated in order to meet the essential behaviors and thus remain in the program.

 - The appropriate Healthcare Leadership Committee approves the Performance Improvement Plan.
 The individual student Performance Improvement Plan is reviewed and approved by the Committee.
 The documentation of the lapses in the essential behaviors must accompany the Performance Improvement Plan.